HL7/davinci-ecdx/input/pagecontent/direct-query.md

 #### Scenario 3

-Payer A Seeks Insured Person/Patient B's latest history and physical exam notes from Provider C to support a claim submission.
+Payer A Seeks Insured Person/Patient B's latest Progress notes from Provider C to support a claim submission.

 **Preconditions and Assumptions:**

 - Payer A is authorized and has the appropriate scopes to access the health records of Patient B from Provider C using FHIR RESTful Queries
 - Payer A knows the FHIR id of the Patient resource for Patient B
-- Payer A knows the appropriate LOINC codes for searching for History and Physical CCDA documents (34117-2 *History & Physical Note*)
+- Payer A knows the appropriate LOINC codes for searching for Progress note CCDA documents (11506-3 *History & Physical Note*)
-- Provider C supports the standard FHIR search parameters, `_search` and `_count` (if this is not the case, then the Payer can search using the date parameter and select the most recent history and physical exam notes for the query results.)
+- Provider C supports the standard FHIR search parameters, `_search` and `_count` (if this is not the case, then the Payer can search using the date parameter and select the most recent Progress notes for the query results.)

-Getting the latest History and Physical is typically a two step process:
+Getting the latest Progress note is typically a two step process:

 1. Query DocumentReference which references the actual notes file
 2. Fetch the notes file

-Following the US Core Clinical Notes Guidance section, Payer searches for History and Physical CCDA document using the combination of the patient and type search parameters.
+Following the US Core Clinical Notes Guidance section, Payer searches for Progress note CCDA document using the combination of the patient and type search parameters.
 In addition, the combination of `_sort` and `_count` is used to return only the latest resource that meets a particular criteria.
 With `_sort=-period` (sort by the `date` parameter in descending order) and `_count=1` the last matching resource will be returned.

 `GET [base]/DocumentReference?patient=[FHIR id]&type=[type-code]&_sort=-period&_count=1`